What parents need to know

 Is it any good?

-There is magic in the world, lurking in the hidden spaces of the ordinary, in the mysterious connections between one person and another, subtle, shy, brought forth by the power of emotion, gone so quickly it can always be rationalized away.
-Peter Dickinson knows it beyond the shadow of a doubt.
+There is magic in the world, and Peter Dickinson knows it beyond the shadow of a doubt.
+It lurks in the hidden spaces of the ordinary, in the mysterious connections between one person and another, subtle, shy, brought forth by the power of emotion, gone so quickly it can always be rationalized away.

 Families can talk about...